orionrobots/orionrobots.github.io/wiki/adapting_lego_connectors.md

 ### Tools Required

-For finding and selecting tools. please read <a href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Robot Tools</a>
+For finding and selecting tools. please read [Robot Tools](/wiki/robot_tools.html "Tools that are often required to get started in robot building")

 * Safety Goggles
 * Wire Cutters